akabe/slap/matrices.md

 ```

 `Mat.make` returns a matrix initialized by a given value.
-Note that it takes two dimensions: The first parameter `three` is the number of
+Note that it takes two dimensions: the first parameter `three` is the number of
 columns (i.e., the height) of the matrix and the second `five` is the number of
 rows (i.e., the width).
 Thus `Mat.make three five x` returns a three-by-five
 matrix initialized by the value of `x`.